curityio/kubernetes-training/3-curity-identity-server/README.md

 ./5-deploy-curity.sh
 ```

-Update the local computer's `/etc/hosts` file with the API gateway's external IP address and the Curity Identity Server domain names:
+Make sure your local computer's `/etc/hosts` file with the API gateway's external IP address and the Curity Identity Server domain names:

 ```text
 172.20.0.5 admin.testcluster.example login.testcluster.example
 ```

-The Helm deployment subsitutes environment variables for placeholders like `#{PARAMETER}` in XML configuration files.\
+The Helm deployment substitutes environment variables for placeholders like `#{PARAMETER}` in XML configuration files.\
 The deployment also supplies sensitive values like keys as cryptographically protected environment variables.\
 The [Configuration as Code](https://curity.io/resources/learn/gitops-configuration-management/) tutorial explains the techniques.